decentraland/adr/content/ADR-186-place-identifiers.md

 Abstract is a multi-sentence (short paragraph) technical summary.
 This should be a very terse and human-readable version of the document section. **Someone should be able to read only the abstract to get the gist of what this document is about in its current state.** Abstracts should be always up to date with the current state of the document.
 -->

-This document describe how a Places is defined and when a new Place is created and replace and existing one.
+This document describes how the ID (which is an UUID) of a Place is defined and the semantics to keep or replace it if the deployments of its parcels change.
+In many conditions deployments of new parcels won't modify the ID of the Place, other conditions are enumerated.

 ## Context